OXID-eSales/vat-tbe-services-documentation/configuration.rst

 The result of the check will be saved in the order.

-In the current operation, you can check the result of determining the customer location in the order (see :ref:`operation:Display customer location in order`).
+In the current operation, you can check the result of determining the customer location in the order (see :ref:`operation:Displaying the customer location in an order`).

 Verifying the store location